edibotopic/write-height/README.md

 orientation.
 In other software models may need to be rotated into place.

-## Limitations

-Currently the level of detail is fixed, with a default number of subdivisions for each mesh set to 200, which is quite dense.

-The rendered objects may not be optimal for specific uses without further editing.
-For example, you may want to inspect the topology of the model to ensure there is a low polygon count (games) or no non-manifold geometry (printing).
-Your 3D printing software should alert you to any issues with the model relating to ground support.

 ## To-do

 - [X] Fix bug where multiple downloads trigger
-- [ ] Allow level of detail in model to be adjusted
+- [X] Allow level of detail in model to be adjusted
 - [ ] Test option to adjust orientation (y-up/z-up) for export
 - [X] Reintroduce `.glb` and `.obj` exports
 - [ ] Improve feedback and file-naming on export
-- [ ] Persist toggled options between model loadings
+- [X] Persist toggled options between model loadings
 - [ ] More and better examples

 ## Changelog

+### v0.2

+- Invert model option
+- Drag and drop images to canvas
+- Level of detail control
+- Model edits through filters (smooth, contrast, brightness)
+- Vertex colouring option
+- Reload current model button

 ### v0.1.3